 When I had enough cut out for all the candles, I glued the cut foam to one end with spray adhesive and also cut some foam and plugged the bottoms, then it was just a matter of painting them.
 To get them to hang straight, we drilled a small hole in the top of the plastic flame and tied different lengths of fine fishing line.

-If you would would like some set by step instructions for making the the floating candles please sign up for our FREE downloadable Starter Pack where you will also get the templates for our invitations.
+Would would like some step by step instructions for making the the floating candles and our invitation templates?
+Please sign up for our FREE downloadable Starter Pack using the purple form on the top right hand side of this page.

 Please leave your thoughts and comments below: